-12. Applicant agrees and consents that the notice of any proceeding before the Commission in connection with its application may be given by sending such notice by certified mail to the person named below at the address given.

-Print Name and Title Number and Street

-City State Zip Code

-Phone Number Fax Number E-mail Address

-SIG NATURES

-behalf by the undersigned, hereunto duly authorized, this, 20 The Applicant and the undersigned hereby that all information contained herein is true, current, and compl understood that all required items and Exhibits are considered integral this Form SDR and that the submission of any amendment represents the unamended items and Exhibits remain true, current, and complete as profiled.
+13. The Applicant had duly caused this application or amendment to be signed on its behalf by the undersigned, hereunto duly authorized, this day of , 20.
+The Applicant and the undersigned represent hereby that all information contained herein is true, current, and complete.
+It is understood that all required items and Exhibits are considered integral parts of this Form SDR and that the submission of any amendment represents that all unamended items and Exhibits remain true, current, and complete as previously filed.

-Name of Applican t
+Name of Applicant

 Signature of Duly Authorized Person

-Print Name and Ti tle of Signatory
+Print Name and Title of Signatory